-of us don’t pay attention to the full or scientific names of plants but even those
+of us don’t pay attention to the full or scientific names of plants

-those plants – on the Texas frontier.
+of all those plants – on the Texas frontier.

 Politics, or at least the formation of political views, was as much

 a part of Lindheimer’s life as his lifelong love of botany.
 Born at

 Frankfurt-on-the-Main in 1801, he was university-educated and taught

 at the Bunsen Institute, which German authorities suspected of training

 revolutionaries instead of scientists or, worse, both.
 Six teachers

 at the school were charged with sedition, which is generally translated

 Lindheimer, an outspoken opponent of the autocratic German government,

 decided his best move would be to the United States, where freedom

 was cherished.
 He settled first in Illinois but set out for Texas

 in 1834 aboard a flatboard boat bound for New Orleans, where he planned

 to stock up on provisions for his trip to Texas.

-Instead, he ended up in Mexico, worked
+Instead, he ended up in Mexico,

-plantation.
+and banana plantation.
 In his spare time, he collected plants and

 insects.
 His hatred of oppression reportedly resulted in him declining

 and excited him enough that he joined up with the Texas army in 1835

 but arrived at San

 Jacinto one day after the decisive battle.
-He served under the command of
+He served under the

-John Coffee Hays until 1837.
+Coffee Hays until 1837.

 Lindheimer continued studying the plants and insects of this new land

 while eking out a living farming near Houston.

 He went to St. Louis in 1839 where he worked out an arrangement with

 Professor Asa Gray of Harvard and George Engelmann of the Missouri

 which he did for the next nine years.

 Starting in Galveston

 in 1843, Lindheimer worked his way west with stops in Chocolate Bayou,

 Springs, Matagorda Bay, Indianola,

-Comanche Springs, and the valleys of the Colorado, Guadalupe and Brazos rivers.
+Comanche Springs, and the valleys of the Colorado, Guadalupe and Brazos

-prickly pear and rock daisy; in all, he collected between 80,000 and 100,000 specimens.
+milkweed, mimosa, prickly pear and rock daisy; in all, he collected

-would become New
+that would become New